-These nationally accredited degree programs are designed to build uponthe professional base of knowledge developed from the undergraduate curriculum.
+These nationally accredited degree programs are designed to build upon, rather than replicate, the professional base of knowledge developed from the undergraduate curriculum.
 Candidates are expected to refine this base, developing abilities to deal with more of the intricate aspects of the teaching experience.
 The Education Specilist degree programs emphasize the development of change agents who can assume a leadership role in the fields of early childhood and reading education.